Lina Eve

 Lina Eve is an Australian artist, adoption activist, singer/songwriter, photographer and filmmaker.

 Life and work

 Lina Eve was born in Germany to Polish parents.
 Her father was a Holocaust survivor, and, to escape war torn Europe, the family immigrated to Australia in 1951.
-At 17 years old, pregnant and unmarried, she lost her first child to Forced Adoption In Australia in 1964.
+At 17 years old, pregnant and unmarried, she lost her first child to forced adoption in 1964.

 Eve travelled back to Europe where she worked on a kibbutz in Israel; as a folk-singer in London; as a model in Greece and Paris; and as a silversmith, travelling overland between Europe and the East.
 In Australia she has worked as a singer/songwriter, photographer, visual artist, and as a filmmaker.